April 3-week:

 this class will provide practical tools, exercises, and assignments to get you out of your head, into your body, and surrender to the creative process.

-Devised theater is a non-hierarchical, collaborative form of theater-making that puts source material in conversation to create something larger than the sum of their parts.
+Devised theater is a non-hierarchical, collaborative form of theater-making that puts source materials in conversation to create something larger than the sum of their parts.

 Which do I like best?
 I’d never considered it before.
 I was too preoccupied with whether art was right or wrong, good or bad.
-Whether or not I liked it hadn’t entered my consciousness.
+Whether I liked it hadn’t entered my consciousness.

-I told my teacher, “This sounds kind of like devised theater.
-Do you know what that is?”
-As it’s a pretty niche and obscure theater practice, I was surprised to hear her respond, “I actually have an MFA in devised theater from the only university in the world that offers it.”
+I told my teacher, “This sounds kind of like devised theater.”
+Devised theater is a pretty niche and obscure theater practice, so I was surprised to hear her respond, “I actually have an MFA in devised theater from the only university in the world that offers it.”
 No way!!!
 Yes, way.

 After that, our lessons changed.
 She brought in a picture of Tilda Swinton lighting a cigarette and asked me to create the sound of the lighter on the guitar.
 She asked me what sound a color made, what sound Tilda’s inhale made.
 We wrote a song that way.
-After a few weeks of this, I was listening to the latest Twin Shadow album and could hear an underlying concept throughout the whole record.
-A lightbulb went off: I had done a project over many years starting in 2017 where I wrote letters to my 16-year-old self everyday.
+After a few weeks, I could listen to the latest Twin Shadow album and hear an underlying concept throughout the whole record.
+A lightbulb went on: I had done a project over many years, starting in 2017, where I wrote letters to my 16-year-old self every day.
 I wanted to make a concept album using those letters.

 So we began.
-I found mix CDs I’d made at 16 at my parents’ house and used the songs as source material for chord progressions, basslines, song structures, tone, mood, guitar pedals.
+I found mix CDs I’d made at my parents’ house when I was 16 and used the songs as source material for chord progressions, basslines, song structures, tones, moods, guitar pedals.
 I used the letters to write lyrics.
 Thus my EP Costumes was born.

 In 2023, I began working on a musical.
-I used songs from the EP and journal entries from the summer before to write.
-I was also working on a book (subsequently canceled — you can read Unsolicited Advice: A Consent Educator's (Canceled) Memoir on Substack) in which I used class materials, personal stories, and journal entries from a particular period of time to write a consent manifesto told in memoir.
+I used songs from the EP and journal entries from the summer before.
+I was also working on a book (subsequently canceled; you can read read it on Substack) in which I used class materials, personal stories, and journal entries to write a consent manifesto told in memoir.

-As you can see, I’ve collaborated on new works with past versions of myself, artists in my life, and other artists who inspire me who I will likely never meet.
+This process has allowed me to collaborate on new works with past versions of myself, artists in my life, and other artists who I will likely never meet.

 Applying these principles to other mediums can look like: